Intelix8996/cdm-project/docs/platform-description.md

 Color components are 1-bit so we get 3-bit color and thus we can have up to 8 colors *(black is also a color, it is coded `0b00000000`)*.

-In monocrome mode only `r` component is used, it defines whether pixel is on or off.
+In monochrome mode only `r` component is used, it defines whether pixel is on or off.

 **Command examples:**